 (Judy is the 2011 ACM-W Athena Lecturer); and contributed articles and announcements of upcoming events.

-ACM Transactions on Architecture and Code Optimization (TACO) is seeking a new editor-in-chief.
-Nominations are due March 3.
+ACM Transactions on Algorithms is seeking candidates for a new Editor-in-Chief.
+Nominations are due May 16.

 ACM Transactions on Parallel Computing and ACM Transactions on Spatial Algorithms Accepting Submissions